 More from Babytalk: What Happens During a Vaginal Birth in Hospital?

 So those are four very effective methods of inducing labour naturally.
-I really hope they work for you!
+I hope they work for you!

 An extremely important aspect of being induced successfully, whether it is a natural method or not, is to stay focused and calm.
 Being stressed out during this process will only work against you!
 I recommend meditation and/or yoga.
 Also, get lots and lots of rest.
 Most women have stopped working at this stage in their pregnancies, so even if you’re not sleeping at night, try to nap throughout the day.
 Believe it or not, this too will have an effect on how well your induction will go.